Bill Conner, Ph.D

 Administrative Assistant, Office of Innovation, Creativity & Entrepreneurship

 Mrs. Ryon has been with the University since February of 2012.
 She helps with student registration, program coordination and event planning.
 Her relationship with Wake Forest started in 1998 when she was a visiting student in the Demon Deacon Marching Band.
 Before coming to the center, Mrs. Ryon worked for the Center for Design Innovation.
-She received a B.A. from Salem College, and is currently in the process of finishing her M.A. at the University of North Carolina at Greensboro.
+She received a B.A. from Salem College, and her M.A. in Liberal Studies at the University of North Carolina at Greensboro.
+She is currently in a Phd program in Social Psychology at Walden University.